 Can candidates opt for an online test in GED?

 Yes, GED offers the option of taking the GED test online.
 In order to attempt the GED online test examinees will have to score green in the GED Ready Practice test for each subject.
 Apart from this Green GED Ready Score, candidates will also need a computer, internet connection, webcam, speaker, and a government-issued photo ID card to take the test.

 When can a candidate apply for the online GED test?

 Candidates can apply for the online GED test within 60 days of receiving the Green GED Ready Score in the Practice Test.
-It is advisable to take a system test before registering for the test in order to ensure that the computer, webcam and internet that will be used for the test is in good condition.
+It is advisable to take a system test before registering for the test to ensure that the computer, webcam, and internet that will be used for the test is in good condition.

 What are the tools available during the online GED test?

-The online GED test provides the examinee with on-screen technical assistance, on-screen calculator, on-screen scratch pad, and an on-screen whiteboard which the examinee can use during the examination.
+The online GED test provides the examinee with on-screen technical assistance, an on-screen calculator, an on-screen scratch pad, and an on-screen whiteboard which the examinee can use during the examination.

 Does a GED score expire?

 No, GED scores do not expire.
-As long as the candidate has passed all four subjects and received their score report, it will be valid for as long as required.
+As long as the candidate has passed all four subjects and received their score report, it will be valid for their lifetime.